-190 D: Signs of a heterogeneous initial fallout of 137Cs over the area
+D: Signs of a heterogeneous initial fallout of 137Cs over the area

-Finally a significant difference between reference replicates may be caused by a high small scale spatial variability of 137Cs distribution at the site, due to heterogeneous initial fallout over the study area (Figure 2, D).
+Finally a significant difference between reference replicates 137Cs depth profiles measured at 10 and at 11 may not be necessarily due to a temporal variation because of soil disturbance, but instead be caused by a high small scale spatial variability of 137Cs distribution at the site, due to heterogeneous initial fallout over the study area (Figure 2, node 3D).
 In Europe, significant small scale variability of 137Cs distribution is known to be due to the Chernobyl fallout, which was characterized by a high 137Cs deposition associated with few rain events.
 Compared to the nuclear bomb tests fallout, the Chernobyl fallout was significantly more heterogeneous (e.g. Alewell et al., 2014).
 Therefore, in the areas affected by the Chernobyl fallout, sites sampled closely to each other may present very different 137Cs contents.
 It is therefore necessary to investigate the small scale spatial variability (e.g. the same scale as distance between reference site replicates) measured at both or at least one sampling campaign, looking at the CV again, as presented in the previous sections, or through a statistical test (for example the Analysis of the Variance, ANOVA).
 If the spatial variability is highly significant, the site should not be envisaged as a reference site for the application of the 137Cs method unless the number of samples collected for the determination of the reference baseline is large enough (at least 10) to counterweight the small scale variability within the site (Mabit et al., 2012; Sutherland, 1996, Kirchner, 2013).
 A possible validation of this cause of heterogeneity might be a comparison with the spatial distribution of another FRN such as 239+240Pu or 210Pb{ex} (Porto et al., 2013).
-(Figure 2, D).
+(Figure 2, node 3D).
 As the fallout deposition of 239+240Pu after the Chernobyl accident was confined to a restricted area in the vicinity of the Nuclear Power Plant (Ketterer et al., 2004), the origin of Plutonium fallout in the rest of Europe is linked to the past nuclear bomb tests only.
 Consequently, Pu fallout distribution was more homogeneous (Alewell et al., 2014; Ketterer et al., 2004; Zollinger et al., 2015).
 If the 239+240Pu depth profiles do not vary significantly between the two sampling years, there should be no disturbance (e.g. turbation, erosion) or measurement artefacts.
 As such, it might be concluded that the heterogeneous deposition of 137Cs at the time of the fallout prejudices the use of Cs at this site.